Repeating Fast Radio Bursts from Collapses of the Crust of a Strange Star

-\subsection{Collapse of Crust}
+\textbf{Collapse of Crust}

+Strange quark matter may be the true ground state of hadronic matter\cite{f1}, from which strange stars (SSs) made of deconfined quarks are predicted.
+A thin crust composed of normal hadronic matter may exist and obscure the whole surface of the SS\cite{f2}.
+A typical SS with a mass of 1.4 solar mass ($M_{\odot}$) can not have a crust more massive than $M_{\rm th} \sim 3.4 \times 10^{-6} M_{\odot}$ with a thickness of $\Delta \sim 10^4$~cm and a bottom density of $\rho_{\rm bot} \sim 8.3 \times 10^{10}$~g~cm$^{-3}$~(see Method).

 Like the NS in the low-mass X-ray binary (LMXB), we consider an SS in a binary with a companion like a K or M dwarf, or a white dwarf.
 When materials from the companion's Roche lobe are accreted, a disk around the SS is formed.
 As the material gets much closer to the SS, the magnetic field begins to disturb the inflow at the so-called Alfv\'en radius.
-Within the Alfv\'en radius, the material is expected to flow along field lines onto the polar cap region of the SS.
-As mentioned above, the crust will collapse when the bottom density of the crust reaches the threshold value.
-A typical SS with a mass of 1.4 solar mass ($M_{\odot}$) can not have a crust more massive than $M_{\rm th} \sim 3.4 \times 10^{-6} M_{\odot}$ with a thickness of $\Delta \sim 10^4$~cm~\citep{Huang97b}.
+Within the Alfv\'en radius, the material is expected to flow along field lines onto the polar cap region of the SS (Figure~\ref{fig:Schematic}).
 Whenever the crust mass exceeds $M_{\rm th}$ or the bottom density exceeds the threshold value, the crust will collapse.
-Since the diffusion timescale is much longer than the free-fall timescale and the mass inflow is along the last open field lines of the magnetosphere, only a fraction of the curst near the footprint of these field lines will collapse.
+Since the mass inflow may be elongated ``tongues'' like\cite{f24} and the diffusion timescale is much longer than the free-fall timescale, only a fraction of the crust near the footprint of these field lines will collapse (See Method).
+During each fractional collapse, the sustaining electric field at the crust bottom will be ``turned off'' due to the screen of the electron-positron ($e^+e^-$) pairs from the increasingly heated SS surface (see below), which will last until the outgoing energy flux is high enough to push away the rest upper crust matter.
+Materials from the surrounding disk can continuously refill the crust, which results in repeating fractional collapses.
+We argue that this scenario could naturally explain the repeating FRBs.

-Assuming the collapse process to be free-fall, its collapse timescale is $\sim$ millisecond.
-Two kinds of energy, gravitional energy and deconfinement energy are subsequently released after collapse.
-We take the energy rate as $\sim 6.3$ MeV per nucleon~\citep{Jia04} in our following estimates.
-For a typical FRB of isotropic energy of $E_{\rm iso} \sim 10^{40}$ erg, the ratio between the required fallen mass $\delta M$ and the crust mass is

-where $f_{\rm b}$ is the beaming factor of the FRB.
+Assuming the collapse to be a free-fall process, the collapse timescale is then $\sqrt{3 \pi / (32 G \rho_{\rm bot})} \sim$ a few ms. Two kinds of energy, gravitational energy and deconfinement energy are subsequently released after the collapse.
+We take the energy rate as $\sim 6.3$ MeV per nucleon\cite{f25,f26} in our following estimates.
+For a typical FRB of isotropic energy of $E_{\rm iso} \sim 10^{40}$ erg, the ratio between the required fallen mass $\delta M$ and the crust mass is $\delta M/M_{\rm th} \simeq 10^{-10} f_{\mathrm{b},-3} E_{\mathrm{iso},40}$, where $f_{\rm b}$ is the beaming factor of the FRB.
 The convention $Q_x = Q/10^x$ in cgs units is adopted hereafter unless specifically stated.
-Equation (1) shows that the crust is an ideal energy reservoir for frequent repeating FRBs.
+This means that the crust is an ideal energy reservoir for frequent repeating FRBs.